ngallegoar/azure-docs.es-es/articles/cosmos-db/sql-api-sdk-java-spring-v2.md

 ### <a name="211-march-7-2019"></a>2.1.1 (7 de marzo de 2019)
 #### <a name="new-features"></a>Nuevas características
-* La versión maestra se ha actualizado a 2.1.1.
+* La versión principal se ha actualizado a 2.1.1.

 ### <a name="206-march-7-2019"></a>2.0.6 (7 de marzo de 2019)
 #### <a name="new-features"></a>Nuevas características